Languages

 Undergrad Research Assistant

-Her favorite boba drink is grapefruit green tea with lychee jelly.
+Her favorite boba drink is jasmine tea with mango jelly.

 Yutian Li